-At least annually, ARGOR conducts internal training to all the relevant employees on Anti-Money Laundering, Responsible Sourcing, and other pertinent topics.
+At least annually, Heraeus conducts internal training to all the relevant employees on Anti-Money Laundering, Responsible Sourcing, and other pertinent topics.

-Regarding the Annual Training 2022, 25 employees have participated, and the focus was on the following topics:
+Regarding the Annual Training 2022, 95 employees (for the whole group) have participated, and the focus was on the following topics:

-- 1. Anti-Money Laundering Legislation: current and new requirements; - Swiss Precious Metals Control Legislation: current and new requirements (including the Precious Metals Control Office as the new surveillance authority and obligation to apply for an authorization): - 3.
-Responsible sourcing: Requirements and implementation of the LBMA Responsible Gold Guidance v.
-9; LPPM Responsible Palladium and Platinum Guidance - 4.
-Experience of ARGOR regarding the supply chain. - 5.
+- 1. Anti-Money Laundering Legislation: current and new requirements - 2.
+Responsible sourcing: Requirements and implementation of the LPPM Responsible Platinum and Palladium Guidance Version 4 November 2022 - 3.
+Experience of Heraeus regarding the supply chain - 4.
 Compliance requirements on the Heraeus Group level.